JohnL3/milestone-project-four/testing_doc.md

 ### Signup/Login page

-On mobile screens this page will have a header and underneath a navgation bar with a burger which you click to see navigation : True
-Links in the menu are recipes and home : True
-On Tablets and desktops width 768 and up menu is in the header and no burger, links are recipes and home : True

-- If I click burger menu should open and i see links for recipes and home : True
-- If i click recipes i get brought to the recipes page : True
-- If I click home I get brought to the home page : True

-Underneath there is a tabbed section with tab labelled signup and another labelled login.
+There is a tabbed section with tab labelled signup and another labelled login.
 A form with a input for a username and an input for a password, and a button labelled signup.

 - If i click on the tab labelled login I would expect the tab to change color and button text to change to login : True